top of page

 3 December 2023 - Kutumsang to Chisapani

-The trail had been beautifully quiet ever since we left Gosainkunda lake on 1 December.
-At the moment there are only 2 other trekkers descending.
+The trail had been beautifully quiet ever since we left Gosainkunda lake on 1 December and there were only 2 other trekkers descending on the Helambu trail.
 The pilgrims that go to Gosainkunda lake fortunately go back down the same way rather than continuing on to Helambu.

-The scenery is not as spectacular as higher up.
-However, when looking back there are often views of the Ganesh Himal, Langtang and Everest mountain ranges.
-Manaslu can be seen and it's the world's 5th highest mountain.
+The scenery was not as spectacular as higher up.
+However, when looking back there were often views of the Ganesh Himal, Langtang and Everest mountain ranges.
+Manaslu could be seen and it's the world's 5th highest mountain.

 After leaving Kutumsang we followed rough dirt roads for a while which I am not keen on.
 Fortunately the traffic on the dirt road was very minimal.
 Although we were descending towards Kathmandu there was also a lot of ascent!